 Sitelinks without the description lines still add a CTR boost.
 See this example by Amazon, which most likely has a higher CTR for having sitelinks, but can go the extra step by adding description lines to their sitelinks.

-When advertisers take the time to create sitelinks that consider other pages helpful to users, and add the extra description lines, the impact is significant.
+When advertisers take the time to create sitelinks with other pages helpful to users, and add the extra description lines, the impact is significant.

 Click Through Rate Increase with Enhanced Sitelinks

 When taking your ad copy and sitelinks pooled data, Sitelinks increase your CTR by 10-20%.
 You can measure your stats for each specific sitelink by segmenting the data on your sitelink extensions page.

 You can see the massive difference in performance from one sitelink to the next.
 My first one (highlighted above) has a 0.11% CTR, and a 13.22% conversion rate – that’s higher than my normal ad copy!